 Follow the prompts to deploy the samples.

-jane.doe@company.com. - Databricks workspace: The full URL of the workspace you are deploying to e.g.
+jane.doe@company.com. - Databricks workspace: The full URL of the workspace e.g.

-https://company.cloud.databricks.com. - Databricks CLI profile: The Databricks CLI profile you want to use for the deployment.
+https://company.cloud.databricks.com. - Databricks CLI profile: The CLI profile to use.
 Default:

-DEFAULT. - Select Compute: Select between Classic/Enhaced or Serverless compute (0=Enhanced, 1=Serverless).
+DEFAULT. - Select Compute: Classic/Enhanced or Serverless (0=Enhanced, 1=Serverless).
 Default:

-1. - UC Catalog: The Unity Catalog you want to use for the deployment.
+1. - UC Catalog: The Unity Catalog to deploy into.
 Default:

-main. - Schema Namespace: The first part of the name for the bronze, silver and gold schemas.
+main. - Schema Namespace: Prefix for all deployed schemas.
 Default:

-lakeflow_samples. - Logical environment: The logical environment you want to use for the deployment e.g.
+- Logical environment: Suffix to isolate your deployment e.g.

 Important:

-Always specify a logical environment when deploying the samples, this ensures you don't anyone elses existing samples in the workspace, as long as the logical environment is unique.
+Always specify a logical environment when deploying the samples.
+This ensures you don't overwrite anyone else's existing samples in the workspace, as long as the logical environment is unique.

 Suggested naming: